thomasclarke1969/documentation/atlas/ios/core-components.md

 #Core Components
-## Controller
+## Controllers
-To implement Atlas fully, you must at least subclass these three view contollers:
+To implement Atlas fully, you must at least subclass these view controllers:
 1. [Conversation List View Controller](#clvc) - List of Conversations
 2. [Conversation View Controller](#cvc) - List of Messages and Input
-3. [Address Bar View Controller](#abvc) - List of Users in Conversation
-4. [Participant Table View Controller](#ptvc) - List of total Users

 ##<a name="clvc"></a> Conversation List View Controller (ATLConversationListViewController)
 The Conversation List View Controller is a `UITableViewController` that contains a list of all the conversations that the authenticated user ID belongs to.
 By default, the cell will contain a title and will show the last message text in conversation.